toreerdmann/blog/posts/first-post.md

 Since I recently learned about next.js through a project at work, I'd thought why not use that to write my own comments component and learn more about react?
-As the blog would we build into a static page, I chose firebase to persist the comments, as I've used that in the past to collect data during my time as a researcher (more on that another time).
+As the blog is compiled into a static page, I chose firebase to persist the comments, as I've used that in the past to collect data during my time as a researcher (more on that another time).